If Windows computer could not find the boot drive on startup, it will show some error messages on the screen. The common ones are:

 "No boot device available- strike F1 to retry boot"

-f this problem happens to you and not knowing what to do next, you shall try below 4 ways to troubleshoot your crashed Windows 10/8/7 PC.
+This problem happens to you and not knowing what to do next, you shall try below 4 ways to troubleshoot your crashed Windows 10/8/7 PC.

 Boot device not found hard disk error is mostly seen during the process of starting up operating system.
 When it shows up on your screen, the PC will no longer boot normally.
 Before you taking further steps, the first thing is to figure out why your PC shows no bootable device available.
 Here are main causes: